-- 1. Install the side collar and position the wheel between the swingarm and the final drive gear case.
-Be sure the splines on the wheel hub fit into the final drive gear case. - While installing the wheel, carefully fit the brake disc between the brake pads to avoid damaging the pads. - 2.
-Insert the rear axle shaft from the right side, through the right swingarm, rear brake bracket, wheel hub and final drive gear case.
+- 1. Position the wheel between the swingarm and the final drive gear case, be sure the splines on the wheel hub fit into the final drive gear case. - 2.
+Install the side collar, rear brake bracket and rear brake bracket bolt. - To avoid damaging the brake pads while setting the brake caliper assembly over the brake disc, carefully fit the brake disc between the pads. - 3.
+Insert the rear axle shaft from the left side, through the final drive gear case, wheel hub and rear brake bracket.